South Australian native orchids are amazing!

-We will go ahead regardless of the weather so dress appropriately - it is usually a few degrees cooler than in Adelaide.
+This event will go ahead in all weather (uness it’s dangerous) so dress appropriately - it is usually a few degrees cooler than in Adelaide.
 You will need decent shoes for this experience - boots are good if you have them.
-We recommend long pants for protection.
 Bring a rain jacket in case of rain – although some people choose to get wet as part of the nature connection experience.
 Consider wearing/bringing an extra layer as well as beanie (hat), gloves and scarf if it's cold or windy and maybe even spare socks/shoes as we may get a little wet pushing through beautiful abundant plant growth.
-We move very slowly during a Forest Bathing session, and spend time sitting still so perhaps add an extra layer to your clothing since we're not physically active.
-If sunny then suncream, long sleeves and a shady hat are recommended.
+We’ll be moving pretty slowly so you have plenty of time to look for orchids.
+If it’s sunny then suncream, long sleeves and a shady hat are recommended.

 Also - a drink bottle of water, and any special snacks you may want.
-A simple snack (usually fruit) and place specific tea will be served as part of the experience.
+A simple afternoon tea (including fruit and cake) will be served as part of the experience.
 If you or anyone in your group have any dietary restrictions or allergies please contact the organiser at firstname.lastname@example.org to advise prior to the event.